You don’t need to be Amish to learn how to simplify your life.

-Those of you who follow this blog know that I admire the Amish way of life, their simple ways of putting the Lord and family first and not adhering to any socialist way of life.
+Those of you who follow this blog know that I admire the Amish way of life, their simple ways of putting the Lord and family first and not adhering to any socialist way of life is appealing to me.

 As I worked in my office today, my mind kept drifting to the word “SIMPLICITY.”
-How do I achieve simplicity and what does it mean to me?
+How do I achieve simplicity and how can I simplify my life?

 Recently I took a ride through Ohio’s Amish Holmes County.
 I found myself on a dirt road driving by picturesque white clapboard farmhouses with large barns and pastures full of cows.
 It was a warm spring day and I came upon a family sitting outside around a big table just chatting, kids, adults and, grandparents altogether.
 They looked happy and content not paying me any mind at all, just simply enjoying the day.
 In my travels, I stumbled upon an Amish quilt shop that called my name and made me stop.
 The woman was open to sharing some of her family’s background and told me how her mother started to teach her to quilt when she was five years old.
 A simple uncomplicated way of life that is always so appealing to me.
 The older woman and I had a wonderful conversation about how she runs the quilt shop with her daughters, and her husband and sons run their dairy farm.